Q.1. What is meant by modification of root? What type of modification of root is found in the:

 (c) Apocarpous and syncarpous ovary

 Q.7.
 Draw the labelled diagram of the following:

 (i) Gram seed

 (ii) V.S. of maize seed

-Question 8: Describe modifications of stem with suitable examples
+Q.8.
+Describe modifications of Stem with suitable examples.

-Stems of various plants have undergone modifications to perform different functions.
+Answer: Stems of various plants have undergone modifications to perform different functions.
+Examples: Rhizomes, Corms, tubers.